-Eligibility Requirements: Student must be 18+ years old and enrolled in classes by deadline date
+Eligibility Requirements: Student must be 18+ years old and enrolled in classes by the deadline date

 You can visit our ZipRecruiter Scholarship Page for more information.

 NC Society of Hispanic Professionals

 September 2018 - Cary, NC.
-The North Carolina Hispanic College Fund (NCHCF) is announcing an open call to all Hispanic students to submit an application for the 2019-2020 School Year scholarship awards cycle.
-The NCHCF, established by the North Carolina Society of Hispanic Professionals (NCHSP) at Triangle Community Foundation, will be accepting applications now through January 2020.
-Applications post marked after the deadline will not be accepted.
-The application can be found on the NCSHP website at www.thencnshp.org.
+The North Carolina Hispanic College Fund (NCHCF) is announcing an open call to all Hispanic students to apply for the 2019-2020 School Year scholarship awards cycle.
+The NCHCF, established by the North Carolina Society of Hispanic Professionals (NCHSP) at Triangle Community Foundation, will be accepting applications now through January.
+Applications postmarked after the deadline will not be accepted.
+The application can be found on the NCSHP website at https://www.thencshp.org/.

 The North Carolina Hispanic College Fund awards annual scholarships worth between $500 and $2,500.
 Scholarship recipients are seniors and recent graduates of North Carolina high schools who are of Hispanic/Latino background.
 Recipients of an NCHCF scholarship must enroll in a degree program at a community college or a 2 or 4-year college/university and demonstrate a commitment to public service and community development.